Travel Insurance Ireland

 Do you need travel insurance for Northern Ireland?

 If you are from the United Kingdom (including ) and are visiting Northern Ireland, you will still be able to access NHS facilities as you would in any other part of the UK.
-However, travel insurance is still strongly recommended to help cover the costs of other potential incidents, such as flight or accommodation cancellations, delays, and lost, damaged or stolen luggage.
+However, travel insurance for Ireland is still strongly recommended to help cover the costs of other potential incidents, such as flight or accommodation cancellations, delays, and lost, damaged or stolen luggage.

 How much is travel insurance to Ireland?